jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab1_Modeling_Concepts.md

-    input x,  // First input of the multiplexer input y,  // Second input of the multiplexer input s,  // Select signal for the multiplexer output reg m  // Output of the multiplexer, declared as reg since it's driven by always block );
+    input x,  // First input of the multiplexer input y,  // Second input of the multiplexer input s,  // Select signal for the multiplexer output reg m  // Output of the multiplexer declared as reg since it's driven by always block );

     // Behavioral modeling using always block